Accessibility FAST

 Screencapture of Brightspace alt text editor

-Alternative text (alt text) is an image description attached to a visual element.
+Alternative text (alt text) is a description of visual content.
+Descriptions can be provided by adjacent text, an image caption, or the alt text field.
 Alt text is code that is read by screen reader software to blind and low vision readers.
 Alt text allows all users to understand the context, purpose and meaning of visual content by relaying critical visual information in text format.
-Additionally, if for some reason an image cannot be viewed (slow connection, error with hosted image, or use of assistive technology) alt text can provide the meaning of the image.

 Alt text is essential to digital accessibility.
 According to WCAG 2.0 Guideline 1.1.1 : “All non-text content that is presented to the user has a text alternative that serves the equivalent purpose.”